 2

 Working holiday travel insurance covers medical expenses for non-work-related illness and injury.
 It does not replace local workplace accident insurance, which your employer is typically required to provide.
-The boundary between work-related and non-work-related incidents can be unclear - read your PDS carefully to understand exactly what is and isn't covered while you are employed.
+The boundary between work-related and non-work-related incidents can be unclear in practice.
+Read your PDS carefully to understand exactly what is and is not covered while you are employed.

 3

-Purchase your working holiday travel insurance before departing New Zealand.
+Purchase your working holiday travel insurance before departing Australia.
 This gives you cancellation cover from the purchase date and ensures continuous coverage.
-If your visa is denied after purchasing insurance, most providers will refund your premium (check terms).
+If your visa is denied after purchasing insurance, most providers will refund your premium.
 World Nomads allows purchase while overseas if needed.

 4